akpingel/sphinx-template/source/firstDraft/index.rst

 C# 8.0
 """"""

 C# 8.0 targets .NET Core.
-Some features rely on new CLR capabilities, other on library types added only in .NET Core C#. [#f4]_ The following are some of the new features and enhancements to the language:
+Some features rely on new CLR capabilities, others on library types added only in .NET Core C#. [#f4]_ The following are some of the new features and enhancements to the language: